 89. Point Fermin Park and Lighthouse: Perched above the Pacific Ocean, Point Fermin is often overlooked by visitors.
 But the 37-acre park and its coin-operated telescopes offer some of the best views along the coast, while the 1874 lighthouse makes for picture-perfect photo ops.
 Picnic, go for a jog or just sit and lose yourself.

 90. Free archery lessons in Pasadena: Bet you didn’t think of this one.
-Pasadena Roving Archers offers free lessons for first-timers every Saturday (a small donation applies to subsequent classes).
+Pasadena Roving Archers offers a free Safety & Orientation class for first-timers every Saturday (a small donation applies to subsequent classes).

 91. Sepulveda Basin Wildlife Reserve: Located in Van Nuys, the Sepulveda Basin Wildlife Reserve debunks the myth that L.A. is a concrete jungle.
 In the reserve, it’s difficult to tell that you’re in the city at all.
 Groves of trees fill out the landscape, while a variety of wildlife — waterfowl, ducks, herons and more — go about their day.